 Lt. and Mrs. Johnson are domiciled in Texas, a community property state.
 Lt.
-Johnson was stationed in California for all of 2019 and received \$32,500 in military wages and Mrs. Johnson, who also lived in California, received \$29,000 in wages.
+Johnson was stationed in California for all of 2023 and received \$32,500 in military wages reported on federal Form W-2 and Mrs. Johnson, who also lived in California, received \$29,000 in wages reported on federal Form W-2.
 Lt. and Mrs. Johnson also have a joint savings account from which they received \$200 in interest income.
 They also sold California rental property for a net gain of \$50,000.
 Following are illustrations of how their income would be reported on Schedule CA (540NR) of their California tax return(s) (refer to example 1 on page 13):